RealtyBizNews - Real Estate Marketing and Beyond

 Final Thoughts On Using An ARM To Finance Your Home

-There are certainly times where an adjustable rate mortgage makes sense for the right borrower.
-An ARM should never be used to squeak by qualifying for the loan, or because the loan payment is already burdensome and your looking to save a few bucks.
+Sometimes, an adjustable rate mortgage makes sense for the right borrower.
+An ARM should never be used to squeak by qualifying for the loan or because the loan payment is already burdensome and your looking to save a few bucks.

 right to your inbox